Demolishing the Wahhabi Rejection of Tawaswswul

 Say (to the rejecters), “My Lord is not uneasy because of you if you call not on Him, but you have indeed rejected (Him) and soon will come the inevitable (punishment)!”
 (Surah al-Furqan:77)

 That is, He would not have shown Favour to us were it not for our worship, for the honour of mankind lies in its worship, and its respect in its knowledge and obedience.
 Otherwise, man would not be superior to the beasts.
 The haj, the zakat, the fast and the testimony of faith are all invocation and likewise reading of the Qur’an, dzikr, and obedience.
 Hence, worship is confined to invocation.
-Once this is firmly established, it becomes clear that there no is proof in the hadits for what Wahhabis claim, because if asking for help is a kind of invocation, as the Wahhabis claim, it does not necessarily follow that asking for help is worship, since invocation is not always worship as is plain to see.
+Once this is firmly established, it becomes clear that there is no proof in the hadits for what Wahhabis claim, because if asking for help is a kind of invocation, as the Wahhabis claim, it does not necessarily follow that asking for help is worship, since invocation is not always worship as is plain to see.

 If, on the contrary, we restrict the subject “invocation” to the predicate “worship”, in the hadits, according to the interpretation of Imam Abu al-Qasim Mahmud ibn ‘Umar az-Zamakhshari’s (r.a.) tafsir, al-Kashshaf ‘an Haqa’iq at-Tanzil wa ‘Uyun al-Aqawil fi Wujuh at-Ta’wil, whereby the definition of the predicate in a nominal clause might be either restricted to the subject or restricted to the predicate, then the logical deduction of the Wahhabis whereby all du’a is worship is still not supported by it.
 Otherwise, the definite article “al” in “ad-du’a”, invocation or literally, a call on someone, makes invocation generic and betokens universal inclusion into the genus.
-Yet this is not the case since not every invocation is an act of ‘ibadah.
+Yet this is not the case, since not every invocation is an act of ‘ibadah.
 On the contrary, the matter stands as we find it in the verse of Qur’an:

 سُوۡرَةُ یُونس